KING’S LYNN TO DEREHAM RAILWAY

 During the steam days, there were 5 to 6 services a day.

-In 1955 Diesel units took over steam use.
+In 1955, diesel units took over from steam units.
 These diesel units were to be based at Dereham, and one stabled overnight at King's Lynn for the first-morning service.
-Comprising of two car Derby Units and Metro Cammell units, later to be class 101s
+Comprising two-car Derby Units and Metro Cammell units, later to be class 101s

-These units also served the Wells to Wymondham line and also the Swaffham to Thetford route.
+These units also served the Wells-to-Wymondham line and the Swaffham-to-Thetford route.

-Diesel units increased the services to 12 daily and reduced journey times varying between 50 to 60 minutes along the 26 1/2 mile trip between King's Lynn and Dereham.
+Diesel units increased services to 12 daily and reduced journey times to between 50 and 60 minutes along the 26 1/2-mile trip between King's Lynn and Dereham.

 One train ran from King's Lynn to Norwich, and two ran from Norwich Thorpe to King's Lynn.